Compare brokerage fees

 1 - fees charged in some cases; see broker reviews for details.

-Since most retail traders focus on stocks and ETFs for trading, the commissions for these tend to be the main point of comparison for brokers.
-Many brokers advertise their stock and ETF commission rates, but there is only a small difference in the commission rates among the largest brokers.
+Since most retail traders use stocks and ETFs to trade the markets, those commissions tend to be the main benchmark used to evaluate broker cost.
+Most advertising from brokers focuses on stock and ETF commission prices, but among the largest brokers there is often only a small difference in commissions.

 compare brokerage commission